Natural Deodorant Reviews: Which Ones Pass Our Sweat Test?

 Lululemon has a self-care collection consisting of four products: a dry shampoo, deodorant, face moisturizer and lip balm.
 The products were two years in the making and were developed with input from athletes with the goal of “seamlessly bridging the gap from sweat to everyday life,” according to the press release.

 The Anti-Stink Deodorant is aluminum-free and available in two scents, aloe lotus and black pepper sandalwood.
 Ingredients include probiotics to reduce the growth of odour-forming bacteria, zinc which acts as a “stink absorber” and coconut oil which conditions and softens skin.
 All products in the Selfcare line are cruelty-free and certified Clean by Sephora.

 The Sniff Test: I love the application of this spray deodorant.
 It’s so different from what I’m used to with a stick deodorant.
 According to Lululemon, they chose this application method because it doesn’t allow for the spread of bacteria like some stick applicators can.
 I tried the aloe scented version which smells very fresh but not overpowering — perfect for me as I prefer lighter scents.
 The spray goes on wet but dries really fast (think 15 seconds or less!).
 One caveat: Since it’s a spray, it’s hard to avoid inhaling some of the product.
-I tried to hold my breath during the short time it took me to apply. – Alyssa Ball, assistant digital editor
+I tried to hold my breath during the short time it took me to apply. – Alyssa Ball, former assistant digital editor

 Anti-Stink Deodorant, $20 at Lululemon, lululemon.com and Sephora.com

 What drew me to this deodorant was the packaging: its circular tin design disguises the fact that you’re about to whip on some DEO for your BO.
 With its light citronella-like scent, creamy yet non-sticky, greasy or chalky texture, this product dries upon application almost immediately.
 But not only that, it takes up very little room in your beauty gym bag.